 3. Revise existing courses.

 Basic revisions to a course, such as a change in course title, transcript abbreviation or grade level, do not require a full course review.

-4. Keep track of unsubmitted, under-review and reviewed courses.
+4. Keep track of drafted, submitted and reviewed courses.

 Use the Draft and Submitted tabs on the A-G CMP to track the progress and results of course submissions.

 5. Check your course list for accuracy.

 Before the submission period closes, verify that your "a-g" course list is accurate.
 Your course list should include all courses available to your students for the upcoming academic year.
 Courses not taught for the given year should be removed.
 Check that all course titles and transcript abbreviations match those used in your student information systems and course catalogs.
 Errors in “a-g” course lists can disadvantage prospective University of California and California State University applicants.

-All new course submissions and course list updates to an “a-g” course list are submitted using this system.
+All new course submissions and updates to “a-g” course lists are submitted using this system.